kubernetes-sigs/cluster-api/docs/proposals/20200804-windows-support.md

 built need to adhere to [Windows licensing requirements](https://www.microsoft.com/en-us/licensing/product-licensing/windows-server).

 There is prior art for building Windows base images.
 For example, AKS-Engine has an example implementation for using packer and scripts to do image configuration: https://github.com/Azure/aks-engine/blob/master/vhd/packer/windows-vhd-builder.json.
-Another example is the the [sig-windows-tools](https://github.com/kubernetes-sigs/sig-windows-tools) which provide scripts for image configuration when using Kubeadm.
+Another example is the [sig-windows-tools](https://github.com/kubernetes-sigs/sig-windows-tools) which provide scripts for image configuration when using Kubeadm.

 Although the Linux implementation in image-builder uses Ansible for configuration, Windows isn't going to share the same configuration because [Ansible](https://docs.ansible.com/ansible/latest/user_guide/windows.html) requires [Windows specific modules](https://docs.ansible.com/ansible/2.9/modules/list_of_windows_modules.html) to do the configuration.